3ickleonerd/sei-trader/src/client/public/docs/guide/getting-started/trading-with-ai.md

 ## Natural Language Trading

-Sei Trader understands natural language!
+Smart Duck understands natural language!
 You can ask questions like:

 ### Market Analysis:
 - "What's the best crypto to trade right now?"